Islandora-Devops/islandora_starter_theme/README.txt

-BD Client Subtheme for BD Base Theme / Islandora - Bootstrap 4 - Barrio SASS Starter Kit
+This is for customizing from the Islandora starter Base Theme / Islandora - Bootstrap 4